-Please describe how you will contribute to the wider youth arts sector through connecting with external organisations and providers in your region and establishing clear progression pathways for participants.
-Please describe how you will contribute to the wider cultural sector by engaging with and protecting the rights of freelance practitioners.
+Please describe how you will contribute to the wider youth arts sector through connecting with external organisations and providers in your region, and/or by engaging with and protecting the rights of freelance practitioners.

 Given Moray Council employs 4 part-time YMI instructors on permanent contracts we will contribute to the wider youth arts sector by connecting with external organisations and providers in our region to support and promote youth music making activites, both private and YMI funded; deliver CLPL sessions; and to share good practice.
 By encouraging the children and young people in Moray to contribute musically to externally organised events we can ensure our YMI activities are part of the wider local and national cultural sector.